DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Elastic Beanstalk has capacity provisioning, meaning you can use it with autoscaling from the get-go.
 Elastic Beanstalk applies updates to your application by having a duplicate ready with the already updated version.
 This duplicate is then swapped with the original.
 This is done as a preventative measure in case your updated application fails.
 If the app does fail, ElasticBeanstalk will switch back to the original copy with the older version and there will be no downtime experienced by the users who are using your application.
 - You can use Elastic Beanstalk to even host Docker as Elastic Beanstalk supports the deployment of web applications from containers.
 With Docker containers, you can define your own runtime environment, your own platform, programming language, and any application dependencies (such as package managers or tools) that aren't supported by other platforms.
 ElasticBeanstalk makes it easy to deploy Docker as Docker containers are already self-contained and include all the configuration information and software required to run.
-- Programming: Go, Java, .NET, Node.js, PHP, Python, and Ruby
+- Programming: Go, Java, .NET, Node.js, PHP, Python, and Ruby (not Scala, c++)

 ## 5.11.
 AWS Organizations